 Suppose that Jane owns a large piece of land in Utah.
 She decides to divide up her land and sell a smaller portion of the land to Rick.
 The land that Rick receives, however, does not have any direct access to a road.
 The only way for him to access his new lot is by crossing Jane’s remaining property.
+Rick’s land is completely landlocked.
 Can Jane prevent Rick from crossing her property?

 When a piece of land is considered “landlocked,” courts will usually grant the owner of the land an “easement by necessity.”
+This allows the new landowners to create an easement to gain access to a landlocked property.
 “Landlocked” properties are generally properties that do not have any direct access to public roads from the property itself.
 An easement is an interest in land owned by another person that grants a third party a right to use or control the land for a specific limited purpose.
 In this specific scenario, the easement is the right to cross an adjacent piece of land to access public roads.

 Unity of Title